dooouglas/dooouglas/README.md

-# Hi there 👋 I'm Douglas
+# 👋 Hi there, I'm Douglas

 I am currently transitioning careers, following my passion for the field of Technology.
 With a degree in Advertising and Marketing from São Judas Tadeu University, I recently completed the TripleTen Bootcamp, specializing as a QA (Quality Assurance) Analyst.
 Now, I am deepening my knowledge in test automation, fully committed to continuous learning within the QA universe.